Vaginal seeding: Purpose

 The baby is exposed to the mother's vaginal microbes that wash over the child in the birth canal, which coves the skin, and enters the baby's eyes, ears, nose, and mouth.
 These microbes often travel down into the gut after being swallowed.
 It is said that these microbes are important in the postnatal development of the immune system of the baby.

-In the event that a C-section is done before labour starts or before a woman's water breaks, the infant won't come into contact with maternal vaginal fluid or bacteria.
+In the event that a C-section is done before labour starts or before a woman's water breaks, the infant will not come into contact with maternal vaginal fluid or bacteria.
 Instead, they come in contact with skin microbes, such as Staphylococcus, Streptococcus, Veillonella, and Corynebacterium. a very different set of species.
 These differences, in turn, have been associated with increased risks of asthma, allergies, obesity, and immune deficiencies.
 Thus, these differences appear more often in infants after a caesarean delivery than after a vaginal delivery, according to certain epidemiological data.
+In fact, in the United States, studies have found that 64-82% of neonatal cases of methicillin-resistant Staphylococcus aureus infections of the skin were found to occur in those born via C-section.

 Evidence

 Evidence suggests that cesarean delivery can increase the risk for inflammatory and metabolic diseases in infants.
 It is unclear whether vaginal seeding has long-term benefits or whether it is safe.
 In 2016 a small study of 18 infants was published in the Journal Nature Medicine to look into the benefits of vaginal seeding.
 The microbiome of the four cesarean delivered infants receiving the microbial transfer was found to have a similar microbiome to the seven vaginally delivered infants.
 The results of the study suggest that vaginal seeding partially restores the neonatal microbiome.
 However, the study authors acknowledged that the long-term consequences of vaginal seeding remain unclear due to limited data.

-In 2017, a subsequent study was published which found that there wasn't a big difference, after six weeks, between the microbes of infants born vaginally versus those who delivered by C-section without receiving vaginal seeding.
+In 2017, a subsequent study was published which found that there was not a big difference, after six weeks, between the microbes of infants born vaginally versus those who delivered by C-section without receiving vaginal seeding.
 Certain scholars have pointed out that a baby's exposure to bacteria begins even before birth and more research is required on this matter.